In the second week of class, we will look at linear regression in more depth, and examine the challenge of over-fitting.

 \]

-train_err = []test_err = []polynomials =list(range(1, 10))for p_degree in polynomials:if p_degree ==1: y, X = model_matrix("BloodPressure ~ BMI", nhanes_tiny)else: y, X = model_matrix("BloodPressure ~ poly(BMI, degree="+str(p_degree) +")", nhanes_tiny) X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.5, random_state=42) model = sm.OLS(y_train, X_train) linear_model = model.fit() train_err.append(np.mean((linear_model.predict(X_train) - y_train.BloodPressure) **2)) test_err.append(np.mean((linear_model.predict(X_test) - y_test.BloodPressure) **2))plt.clf()plt.plot(polynomials, train_err, color="blue", label="Training Error")plt.plot(polynomials, test_err, color="red", label="Testing Error")plt.xlabel('Polynomial Degree')plt.ylabel('Error')plt.legend()plt.show()
+train_err = []test_err = []polynomials =list(range(1, 10))for p_degree in polynomials:if p_degree ==1: y, X = model_matrix("MeanBloodPressure ~ BMI", nhanes_tiny)else: y, X = model_matrix("MeanBloodPressure ~ poly(BMI, degree="+str(p_degree) +")", nhanes_tiny) X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.5, random_state=42) model = sm.OLS(y_train, X_train) linear_model = model.fit() train_err.append(np.mean((linear_model.predict(X_train) - y_train.MeanBloodPressure) **2)) test_err.append(np.mean((linear_model.predict(X_test) - y_test.MeanBloodPressure) **2))plt.clf()plt.plot(polynomials, train_err, color="blue", label="Training Error")plt.plot(polynomials, test_err, color="red", label="Testing Error")plt.xlabel('Polynomial Degree')plt.ylabel('Error')plt.legend()plt.show()

 As our Polynomial Degree increased, the following happened:

 In the linear model, we see that the Training Error is fairly high, and the Testing Error is even higher.
-This is an example of Underfitting, where our model failed to capture the complexity of the data in both the Training and Testing Set.
+This makes sense, as the model does not generalize as well to the testing set.

 Here is another illustration of the phenomena, using synthetic controlled data: